From playout log to match-ready playlist

 🇳🇱 What Sena needs from your report

 Sena collects the equitable remuneration owed to performing musicians and producers of sound recordings when recorded music is broadcast or publicly performed in the Netherlands, and splits it 50/50 between the performer and the producer.
-It's the recording side; Buma/Stemra handles the composition and mechanical rights — a single broadcast generates a claim to both.
+It's the recording side; BumaStemra handles the composers, lyricists, and publishers.
+A Dutch station, online-only ones included, needs a licence from both.

 - 1